LIHSA Summer Arts Academy

 About

-LIHSA Summer Arts Academy offers specialized training in areas such as Technical Theatre, Film & TV, Theatre Performance & Acting, Dance, Visual Art, Animation, Music, Junior Musical Theatre, Junior Dance, and Visual and Media Arts.
-Students can take part in focused courses including Film Techniques, Concept to Creation, Musical Theatre Production, Broadway Theatre Dance, LIHSA Dance Academy, Animated Storytelling, The Art of the Band, Studio Recording and Production, Photography & Social Media, and Scenic Construction.
-The film course culminates in a film screening and post-film discussion with the filmmakers, the Musical Theatre Production course culminates in a final performance, and the Scenic Construction course designs and builds the entire set for the LIHSA Summer Arts Academy musical for the show on July 24th.
+LIHSA Summer Arts Academy offers specialized training in areas such as Technical Theatre, Film & TV, Theatre Performance & Acting, Dance, Visual Art, Animation, Music, Junior Musical Theatre, Junior Dance, Film Techniques, Concept to Creation, Musical Theatre Production, Broadway Theatre Dance, LIHSA Dance Academy, Animated Storytelling, The Art of the Band, Studio Recording and Production, Photography & Social Media, Scenic Construction, and Visual and Media Arts.
+Many courses end with performances, screenings, or festivals for family and friends, and programs include independent projects, field trips, and master classes with visiting artists.

 • Ages: 7–17 years old